Healthy grocery shopping

 - One medium-sized apple has only 72 calories.

-- 1 cup (160 gram) of cut up cantaloupe melon has only 55 calories.
+- 1 cup (160 grams) of cut up cantaloupe melon has only 55 calories.

-- Select canned fruits that are packed in water or juice, not syrup, and have no sugar added.
+- For canned fruits, choose ones that are packed in water or juice, not syrup, and have no sugar added.

 - Can be as nutritious or sometimes more nutritious than fresh as long as they do not contain added sauces.